It’s hard to find anyone who doesn’t like Amsterdam, especially a gay man.

 Great connections: Like most weekend breaks, you should arrive on Friday afternoon to give yourself plenty of time to enjoy all that Amsterdam has to offer.
 Amsterdam Schiphol is a big international airport, well connected to the world, and the Amsterdam Central train station also links up to many neighbouring countries.

 Relaxing hotels: Avoid the busy tourist areas and opt for a hotel near the Rembrandt Square, which fortunately happens to be the location for the city’s main gay district.
-The Hampshire Hotel – Eden Amsterdam is our favourite.
+The Hampshire Hotel – Eden Amsterdam is our favorite.

 Oriental delights: Take a walk towards the red light district (avoid the girls in the windows, unless you’re into that) and dine in one of the many oriental restaurants of Chinatown.
 Vietnamese or Thai cuisine is popular, but there’s plenty to choose from.